In a classic interview, Mike Tyson went totally beserk that saw his reputation as a bad boy increase rapidly.

 Salzberg: “You take a lot of rage into the ring- does that work for you, or does it work against you at times?”

 Tyson: “Who cares?
 We’re in a fight anyway.
 What does it matter?”

-Astonishingly, even with Tyson already incensed, Salzberg reminded the former champion that his anger didn’t help him against Holyfield.
+Even with Tyson already incensed, Astonishingly, Salzberg reminded the former champion that his anger didn’t help him against Holyfield.

 Tyson replied: “Well, f*** it.
 It’s a fight, so whatever happens, happens.”

 Fed up with Tyson, Salzberg asked: “Mike, why do you talk like that?” – when awakening the beast further.